Chile: Santiago to Patagonia

 Cumbres Lastarria, Santiago

-This avant-garde boutique hotel takes up residence in one of the capital’s most artistic neighbourhoods, captivating guests with its geometric exterior, rooftop restaurant and infinity pool overlooking the Andes.
+This avant-garde boutique hotel takes up residence in one of the capital’s most artistic neighborhoods, captivating guests with its geometric exterior, rooftop restaurant and infinity pool overlooking the Andes.

 PAMPA LODGE, PATAGONIA